nwthomas/programming-resources/tips/alumni-tips.md

 - "Have enough money on the side to last not only the entire program but also a few months after.
 You want your full focus to be on the program, not partly worried about money or working on the side." - Nando Theessen

 - "Try to get outside at least once a day.
 Go for a walk, listen to a podcast and think of something besides coding.
 I normally do this during lunch hour.
 Make this a habit and you will feel significantly better in the afternoon." - Andrew McLaughlin

+- “Prioritize the obvious things like food, sleep, etc., but also know that you’re in for a slog.
+If you want outsized results, you will have to work really freakin’ hard.” - Blake Fletcher

 ### Self-Doubt